code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/activity-guidelines.md

 	* Grades 2-5 (ages 7-10)
 	* Grades 6-8 (ages 11-13)
 	* Grades 9+ (ages 14+)
 * A list of subject areas your activity covers (in addition to Computer Science).
-For example, if a math teacher can use your tutorial to teach about angles or parabolas, list as math.
-If you have a mad libs tutorial that teaches verbs/nouns/etc. choose language arts.
+For example, if a math teacher can use your activity to teach about angles or parabolas, list as math.
+If you have a mad libs activity that teaches verbs/nouns/etc. choose language arts.
 * A list of programming languages your activity teaches.
 I.e. C/C++, Java, JavaScript, etc. or language independent (for lesson plans that can be taught in multiple languages)
 * A list of supported natural languages.
-Note: Language-detection is the job of the tutorial provider, we will redirect all users to the single URL provided.
+Note: Language-detection is the job of the activity provider, we will redirect all users to the single URL provided.
 * What level of experience should an educator have to use your activity? (e.g. Beginner, Comfortable, or Experienced.)
 And, what level of experience should the students have?
 If you’d like to prepare more advanced Hour of Code™ Activities, please include the prior knowledge needed in the description of your activity.
-* The length of your tutorial
+* The length of your activity
 	* 1 hour only
 	* 1 hour with follow-on course
 	* 2-6 hours (can be multiple lessons)